 The most important decision that members need to make when leaving SU's employ is whether to take their withdrawal benefit as a once-off cash payment or preserve their benefit for retirement, either by keeping the money in the Fund or transferring it to another fund.

-Withdrawal benefits that are taken in cash are taxable according to the South
+Withdrawal benefits that are taken in cash are taxable according to the South African Revenue Service (SARS) withdrawal tax table.
+On the other hand,

-African Revenue Service (SARS) withdrawal tax table.
-On the other hand, preserving the benefit in the Fund or transferring it to another approved fund whether another preservation fund or a retirement annuity fund - will not attract taxation upon leaving SU.

 4. The available options

 4.1 Preserving the benefit in the Fund